brytonh/brytonh.github.io/_posts/2021-01-26-Seamless-MPLS.md

 title: Seamless MPLS
 ---

-Seamless MPLS is directly derived from Interprovider VPN Option C, as BGP Labeled Unicast is used between administrative domains.
+Seamless MPLS is derived from Interprovider VPN Option C, as BGP Labeled Unicast is used between administrative domains.
 In Interprovider VPN Option C, eBGP-LU is used to extend LSPs between two Autonomous Systems at the AS border.
 In Seamless MPLS, BGP-LU is used to extend the MPLS network and LSPs beyond regional administrative boundaries.
 The boundary can be an Autonomous System border like with Interprovider VPN Option C mentioned, but it could also be an IGP area or sub-AS.
 I'd like to focus on a topology with an ISP that has geographically separate regions, and the need for MPLS LSPs end-to-end.
 The ISP is using IS-IS throughout their whole network, but their regions are Level 1 domains and the core is their Level 2 backbone.

 ### Some remarks before we get started..
-* I'm in no way saying Seamless MPLS is the "way to go" or popular, in fact maybe the opposite <a href="https://blog.ipspace.net/2020/08/worth-reading-seamless-suffering.html" target="_blank">*cough* </a>
+* I'm in no way saying Seamless MPLS is the "way to go" or popular, in fact maybe the opposite... <a href="https://blog.ipspace.net/2020/08/worth-reading-seamless-suffering.html" target="_blank">*cough* </a>
 * Label stacking for MPLS transport paths isn't new, reference LDP over RSVP
 * For the topologies you'll definitely want to click them to make them bigger in a new tab